- 07 Feb 2023

 - 2 Minutos para leer

 1. PDF preview grayed out

-PDF preview of files might be grayed out in some articles.
+PDF previews of files would be grayed out in some articles.
 This issue can be observed in the Chrome browser when the width of the PDF is higher than 700.